 I had intended to walk to the stadium the following morning, but Q, our driver, offered to take us up the steep hillside instead, combining the visit with nearby sightseeing around Sud Siam Park.
 I had tried to see if the floodlights were being used to save a second trip when we were wandering around the night market.

 However, there was no need to worry.
-I always try to gather information about the places that I visit, and Betong City Museum was also nearby, and worth calling by, so I convinced my fellow travellers anyway.
-Q, our driver took us up the extremely steep hill to save a lot of hassle.
+I always try to gather information about the places that I visit, and the Betong City Museum was also nearby, and worth calling by, so I convinced my fellow travellers anyway.
+Q, our driver, took us up the extremely steep hill to save a lot of hassle.

 While my wife and the others relaxed nearby, I went to explore the stadium and take photographs.
 I was immediately impressed.